Revised – November 19, 2021

-According to a recent Better Business Bureau (BBB) survey, 67 percent of small business owners who responded said they faced more risk from being scammed than just three years ago.
+According to a survey conducted by the Better Business Bureau (BBB) at the start of the pandemic, 67% of small business owners who responded said they faced more risk from being scammed than just three years ago.

 As scammers have become more sophisticated, and there are more areas of vulnerability than ever before, small business owners must do more to be on the lookout for costly and preventable losses.

 Since the threats can come from just about anywhere, the first question becomes where to focus your efforts.

 Much like the Covid-19 virus, scammers have also produced variants on old scams.

 What are those most common scams?
 In its survey results, the BBB identified the six most common scams that small businesses face: